Famous Birthdays on April 27

 American general and politician, 18th President of the United States (died 1885)

 Ulysses S. Grant was the 18th president of the United States, serving from 1869 to 1877.
-He previously led the Union Army to victory in the American Civil War in 1865 as commanding general.
+Earlier, he was the Commanding General of the Union Army, leading it to victory in the American Civil War in 1865.

 Read More